JJ/hoborg/text/text.md

 that.
 It was sergeant this, corporal that, sometimes a sergeant mayor, always a cracker, and that was that.
 They barked their orders, clean this, do that drill, but mostly it was wait on our butts and roam around.
-Roaming stopped fast enough, because as soon as we set step outside the camp whiteys screamed abuse at us and we couldn't do much, no bars, no candy shops, no nothing, everything was closed in front of our nose stubs.
+Which aforementioned roaming stopped fast enough, because as soon as we set step outside the camp whiteys screamed abuse at us and we couldn't do much, no bars, no candy shops, no pussy, no nothing, everything was closed in front of our nose stubs.
 So we stayed at the camp, one worry more for sergeants and corporals and whatnots and one less for us.

-But the problem with going to war is that you end up doing it.
+But the problem with going to war is that you end up actually doing it.
 And on a boat, to top it.
-We spent like a day puking our guts off so we saw fishes in the sea literally get so fat they sunk to the bottom with all the half-digested stuff we were throwing up and at them.
+We spent like a day puking our guts off so we saw fishes in the sea literally get so fat with sick they sunk to the bottom with all the half-digested stuff we were barfing up and at them.
 It didn't help that we were so packed in the boat that people just fell of the brim from time to time, and some were so wasted they just stayed there for the fishes to feast upon.
-Somebody surely missed them, but not us, we were too busy keeping our guts together and worrying about what was going to come next.
+Somebody somewhere surely missed them, but not us, we were too busy keeping our guts together and worrying about what was going to come next.